ptorpis/MiniExchange/README.md

 I developed this project in Python 3.12, I cannot guarantee that it works in earlier versions, but should be fine 3.10+.

 ## Dependencies
 I tried to keep dependencies to a minimum.
-The libraries needed to run are: `sortedcontainers` To install, run:
+The only library needed to run is: `sortedcontainers` To install, run:
 ```bash
 pip install -r requirements.txt